Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment8DigimonCardDatabase/README.md

 # the 11th table is colorOfCards an associated table between colors and cards.
 # 12th step made an associated table between effects and cards.
 # 13th step requirements table is made and filled.
+# 14th step made the associated table between requirements and costs